awulkiew/graphical-debugging/README.md

 ##### Zooming/cropping

 Geometry Watch and Plot Watch has zooming/cropping feature.
+Mouse wheel can be used to zoom in/out as well.

 ![Geometry Watch Zoom](images/geometry_watch_zoom.png)